red-explosion/budget-dashboard/README.md

 php artisan key:generate
 ```

-Be sure to also configure your database details.
+Be sure to also configure any other environment variables such as your database credentials.

 Next run the migrations: